 Field Required Type Description visit_occurrence_id Yes integer A unique identifier for each Person's visit or encounter at a healthcare provider. person_id Yes integer A foreign key identifier to the Person for whom the visit is recorded.
-The demographic details of that visit_concept_id Yes integer Person are stored in the PERSON table.
-A foreign key that refers to a visit Concept identifier in the Standardized Vocabularies. visit_start_date Yes date The start date of the visit. $visit_start_datetime$ No datetime The date and time of the visit started. visit_end_date Yes date The end date of the visit.
-If this is a one-day visit the end date should match the start date. visit_end_datetime No datetime The date and time of the visit end. visit_type_concept_id Yes Integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the visit record is derived. provider_id No integer A foreign key to the provider in the provider table who was associated with the visit. care_site_id No integer A foreign key to the care site in the care site table that was visited. $visit_source_value$ No string(50) The source code for the visit as it appears in the source data.

-Field Required Type Description visit_source_concept_id No Integer A foreign key to a Concept that refers to the code used in the source.
+The demographic details of that Person are stored in the PERSON table. $visit_concept_id$ Yes integer A foreign key that refers to a visit Concept identifier in the Standardized Vocabularies. visit_start_date Yes date The start date of the visit. $visit_start_datetime$ No datetime The date and time of the visit started. visit_end_date Yes date The end date of the visit.
+If this is a one-day visit the end date should match the start date. $visit_end_datetime$ No datetime The date and time of the visit end. visit_type_concept_id Yes Integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the visit record is derived. provider_id No integer A foreign key to the provider in the provider table who was associated with the visit. care_site_id No integer A foreign key to the care site in the care site table that was visited. visit_source_value No string(50) The source code for the visit as it appears in the source data. visit_source_concept_id No Integer A foreign key to a Concept that refers to the code used in the source. admitting_source_concept Integer No admitting_source_value Varchar(50) No The source code for the admitting source as it appears in the source data.